Skip to Main Content

 Occupation Provider Qualifications Discount type

 Car insurance for firefighters California Casualty Insurance Must be a firefighter with an approved agency or employer.
-You might qualify for reduced rates as well as a reduced deductible if your car is hit or vandalized while at work, $1,000 in pet coverage, $500 in non-electronic personal property coverage and family assistance with premiums if you die while on duty.
+You might qualify for reduced rates as well as a reduced deductible if your car is hit or vandalized while at work.
+Family assistance with premiums is available if you die while on duty.

 Car insurance for police officers Nationwide Must be a law enforcement or corrections officer.
 Speak with an agent about specific savings and discounts for law enforcement and corrections officers.